CBICA/NiChart_Project/README.md

 The development of nichart is guided by several core principles:

-1. Enabling near real-time image processing and analysis through advanced methods.
+1. Enabling **near real-time image processing and analysis** through advanced methods.

-2. Integrating cutting-edge methods and enabling the continuous integration of new processing and analysis techniques to extract meaningful AI biomarkers from multi-modal neuroimaging data.
+2. Enabling the **continuous integration of cutting-edge processing and analysis methods** to extract meaningful AI biomarkers from multi-modal neuroimaging data.

-3. Ensuring robust and reliable results through extensive data training and validation on large and diverse training datasets.
+3. Ensuring robust and reliable results through **extensive data training and validation** on large and diverse training datasets.

-4. Providing user-friendly tools for result visualization and reporting.
+4. Providing user-friendly tools for result **visualization and reporting**.

-5. Developing a deployment strategy that enables easy access for users with varying technical expertise and hardware resources.
+5. Developing a deployment strategy that enables **easy access for users with varying technical expertise and hardware resources**.

 ## Running NiChart: